ayhansalami/Android-Word-Predictor/README.md

 ## Examples
 For using this library you can look at the examples in sample projects.
 If you have a question, feel free to contact me at salami.d@removemeaut.ac.ir

+## TODO
+- Add another languages support
+- Remove stop words before any other process
+- Improve dictionaries quality by increasing more common words frequency
+- Using other NLP algorithms in order to increase prediction precision

 ## License
     Copyright 2013 Square, Inc.